bcgov/nr-get-token/backend/README.md

 npx sequelize-cli db:migrate:undo
 ```

-Should the database need to be nuked and rebuilt from scratch, you can do so by undoing all migrations and reapplyingt hem as follows:
+Should the database need to be nuked and rebuilt from scratch, you can do so by undoing all migrations and reapplying them as follows:

 ``` sh
 npx sequelize-cli db:migrate:undo:all